GergesHany/object-oriented-programming-OOP-/‘this’ pointer in C++/README.md

 As Stroustrup said ‘this’ could be the reference than the pointer, but the reference was not present in the early version of C++.
 If ‘this’ is implemented as a reference then, the above problem could be avoided and it could be safer than the pointer.

 Following are the situations where ‘this’ pointer is used:
-## When local variable’s name is same as member’s name
+## When local variables name is same as members name
 ```cpp
 #include<iostream>
 using namespace std;